aexol-studio/deenruv/docs/docs/guides/developer-guide/cli/index.md

 ## Installation

 :::info
-The Vendure CLI comes installed with a new Vendure project by default from v2.2.0+
+The Deenruv CLI comes installed with a new Deenruv project by default from v2.2.0+
 :::

 To manually install the CLI, run: